ddxgz/swift-restapi/README.md

 - handling large files
 - deal with when file with prefix dir upload to swift without pseudo fold created, need to create a pseudo first.
 This is not a problem when used by android client
 - report keystone add_user_role bug
-- handle fold rename and file rename
+- handle fold rename and file rename by X-Copy-From header
 - add ACL per container per user